dasch-swiss/dsp-tools/docs/developers/git-submodules.md

-## Actively working with the contents of the submodule
+## Actively Working with the Contents of the Submodule

 After retrieving the contents of a submodule as described in the paragraph above, it is in "detached HEAD" state.